irvnet/container-network/deploy-bootstrapped-nodes-example/docs/01-bootstrap-tne-network.md

 2. Joining a public network like [Testnet](https://docs.corda.net/docs/corda-enterprise/4.4/network/corda-testnet-intro.html) or the production [Corda Network](https://corda.network/)
 3. Building a private network using [Corda Enterprise Network Manager](https://docs.corda.net/docs/cenm/1.2.html).

-This tutorial will build a simple test network that can run on a developers desktop, or on a cloud-based virtual machine.
+This will provide the required nodes that can be easily used for deployment into the cluster.
 To build our test network, we will use the Corda Bootstrapper Utility.

 ### Create a work area for the 2 nodes and notary
 ```